paulhth/CarMonitor/README.md

 > RAM:   [==       ] 17.5% (used 57428 bytes from 327680 bytes)\
 > Flash: [======== ] 78.5% (used 1543173 bytes from 1966080 bytes)

-# Known problems and their fixes:
+# Known problems and their fixes

 - When connecting to a hotspot: The network must be on 2.4GHz, the ESP-32 board cannot connect to 5GHz networks

+# Upcoming code and documentation aspects

+- When documenting, don't forget to add Sequence Diagrams in PlantUML.
+[Add the extension to VS Code](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml)
+- For code: -> Check if the parameters show up fine inside the local network -> Possibility of remote host using AWS